 The FDA hasn’t approved Onfi to treat anxiety.
 But the medication is approved for treating acute and chronic anxiety in other countries. (“Acute” means sudden, and “chronic” refers to long term.)

-Onfi belongs to a class of medications known as benzodiazepines.
-(A class of medications is a group of drugs that work in a similar way.)
-Other medications in this class can be used to treat anxiety, so it’s thought that Onfi could possibly work to treat anxiety, too.
+Onfi belongs to a group of medications known as benzodiazepines.
+Other benzodiazepines are approved to treat anxiety, so it’s thought that Onfi could possibly work to treat anxiety, too.

 If you have questions about using Onfi for anxiety, talk with your doctor.